Xinjie-Q/xinjie-q.github.io/_pages/about.md

 ---

 - I am a Ph.D. candidate in [Department of Electronic and Computer Engineering (ECE)](https://ece.hkust.edu.hk/) at [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by [Prof. Jun Zhang](https://eejzhang.people.ust.hk/).
 I received my B.Eng in [School of Electronic Information and Enginnering](http://www2.scut.edu.cn/ee/main.htm) from [South China University of Science and Technology (SCUT)](https://www.scut.edu.cn/new/) in 2021.
-📌 My research interests lie in neural data representation, compression and generation.
+📌 My research interests lie in Neural Data Representation, Compression, Generation and edge AI.
 ✉️ Welcome to contact me for any discussion and cooperation!

 💥 💥 **I anticipate graduating in 2025 and am open to both academic and industrial research positions in North America and Asia.
 If you are interested, please feel free to contact me.** 💥 💥